apache/dubbo-go-samples/llm/README.md

 ## 1. **Introduction**

 This sample demonstrates how to integrate **large language models (LLM)** in **Dubbo-go**, allowing the server to invoke the Ollama model for inference and return the results to the client via Dubbo RPC.
+It supports multiple model deployment with multiple instances per model.

 ## 2. **Preparation**